 5. How you can access your information?

 The Data Protection Act gives you the right to access information held about you.
 You can request, at any time, access to the personal information we hold about you.
 You can write to us at the address above requesting access to your personal information.
-(We charge an admin fee of £10 for providing this information)

 You will be asked to provide proof of your identity before we show you your personal information, that’s so we can prevent unauthorised access.